-A student completing the Master of Science in Environmental Engineering will display a high level of engineering knowledge in a broad range of environmental engineering topics with the paradigm shifts and reforms visions in environmental monitoring, regulation and treatment technology development, with a primary focus on the study of environmental pollution and treatment, resources and energy recovery, and environmental and human health.
+A student completing the Master of Science (MS) in Environmental Engineering will display a high level of engineering knowledge in a broad range of environmental engineering topics with the paradigm shifts and reforms visions in environmental monitoring, regulation and treatment technology development, with a primary focus on the study of environmental pollution and treatment, resources and energy recovery, and environmental and human health.
 Upon completion of the degree, students will possess the skills to assess the quality of water, soil, and air resources with respect to environmental pollution regulations; to understand the physical, chemical, and biological processes that influence pollution behavior in the environment; and to engineer treatment processes that maintain or improve environmental quality.

 Graduate coursework is designed to instruct students on environmental science fundamentals and engineering design principles, to improve problem-solving skills, to utilize state-of-the-art data analysis and computational analysis, and to enhance oral and written communication skills.